 While the Ayurvedic approach has a lot of potential and variations, critics claim that this very advantage turns into a vice.
 It does not only focus on solving symptoms.
 This system does not focus on a particular part of the human being.
 This can bring about improved total health status, not just alleviate one’s symptoms or condition.

-The Complexities of Ayurveda
+Insights of Ayurveda

 At the same time, it is essential to underscore that many of the concepts found within Ayurveda are relatively sophisticated.

-The Comparison Between Western and Eastern Medical Sciences:
+Outline of Western and Eastern Medical Systems

 Both have their place.
 Some people have noted that when used together, they yield the best outcome.

-Here’s something interesting:
+Here’s something interesting

 Ayurvedic cultures have used it for years, and today, Western scientists have started analyzing it for its anti-inflammatory properties.